How to get your kids to do chores and why it is important

 Understanding the reasons yourself will fortify your resolve to assign chores (and withstand their complains to be consistent with them!)
 I am going to tell you why it is important to get your kids to do chores, so you have more than, “Because I said so!” to your enforcement repertoire.

-When you explain to kids why they are doing chores, they still will crumble and groan, but it won’t AS BAD.
-Kids complain, as I EXPLAIN IN THIS POST< because their brains (yours, too) are evolutionarily designed to conserve calories to support survival when there is little food.
+When you explain to kids why they are doing chores, they still will crumble and groan, but it won’t be AS BAD.
+Kids complain as I EXPLAIN IN THIS POST< because their brains (yours, too) are evolutionarily designed to conserve calories to support survival when there is little food.
 Brains have two goals: 1.
 To survive and thrive and 2.
 To conserve calories.

 Kids feel resistance to tedious and difficult tasks, that’s biological, unless they see a clear benefit to survive or thrive.
-So they need to see the benefit or be so used to it, by doing it so often that it is easy and the resistance barely comes up.
+So they need to see the benefit or be so used to it by doing it so often that it is easy and the resistance barely comes up.

 Motivate Your Kids to Do Chores

-By showing them these short and long term benefits.
+By showing them these short and long-term benefits.

-Helps them trust themselves
+1. Helps them trust themselves

-They build confidence when they do something and see that could do it.
-It’s the only way to build confidence.
-You don’t get confidence and then do something.
-It only can come after, because you see it is possible with your own eyes.
-Past accomplishments can also give you confidence.
-But if it is too far in the past, it is too easy for self-doubt to tell you, Now you couldn’t do it.
-So you have to continue to challenge yourself to continue feeling confident.
+They build confidence when they do something and see that they can do it.
+When you wait to have confidence in order to do something, you will stay waiting.
+Confidence comes after doing it because you see it is possible with your own eyes.
+Past accomplishments can give you confidence.
+However, if it is too far in the past, it is too easy for self-doubt to tell you, “Now you couldn’t do it.”
+So, you have to continue to challenge yourself to stay confident.

-Makes them smarter
+2. Makes them smarter

-Improves work ethic
+3. Improves work ethic

 Doing chores frequently helps you get familiar with the rewards that comes with doing the chores (all of these that I list here).
 With that experience of reaping the benefits, a person can’t help but have a stronger work ethic.
-A strong work ethic helps one feel less like a victim and more like an agent in life.
-Decreasing anxiety.
+A strong work ethic helps one feel less like a victim and more like an agent in life, decreasing anxiety.

-Earn money, freedom and/or respect
+5. Earn money, freedom, and/or respect

 kids to do chores